 The Interrail Pass comes with a travel journal (it may be called a travel diary, calendar or report), and you use it to note down the details of each journey you make before you get on the train.

 What you’re doing is writing out your own ticket for each journey – so don’t lose your log!
 You might be asked to show your travel journal to conductors or ticket inspectors.
-Mistakes can even mean losing one of your travel days on a flexi pass, so definitely don’t doodle on it, either...
+Mistakes can even mean losing one of your travel days on a flexi pass, so definitely don’t dawdle on it either...

 If your pass includes other forms of free transport, like ferries or metro train services, you’ll need to add the details to your travel diary each time (and, if you’re on a flexi pass, they’ll count towards your travel allowance).

-Pass discounts don’t count towards your travel allowance, so you can use them anytime your pass is valid, and they don’t need to be logged in your journal.
+Pass discounts for things like attractions and hotels don’t count towards your travel allowance, so you can use them any time your pass is valid, and they don’t need to be logged in your journal.